 Asset Delivery Feature: Automatically Send Download Links to New Subscribers

 The benefit is, for each site I have, I’m not just talking about blogs.
-I use Convertbox on sales pages in ThriveCart, my courses, and anywhere I have the ability to install a code snippet, it so nice that I can see and manage them all in one place.
+I use Convertbox on sales pages in ThriveCart, my courses, and anywhere I have the ability to install a code snippet, it is so nice that I can see and manage them all in one place.

 And truthfully, I just love a lifetime pricing structure, I paid for Convertbox years ago and haven’t had to pay a Convertbox bill since. 😍